DCodeHub/Nintex-Code-Test/ReadMe.txt

 5. The API Can be tested and by the Swagger.
 To view that http://localhost:50298/swagger.

 This will display all the required operations.
 The input and output can be viewed with comments there.
+If i have added the controllres from MVC as well.
+Please use any one of the options to consume the API.